-Uncertainty on other balance sheet items (including accrued income, and accruals), is mitigated by the long period between the balance sheet date and the date when the financial statements are authorised for issue.
+Uncertainty on other balance sheet items (including accrued income, and accruals), is mitigated by monitoring new information that materialises after the balance sheet date.
 Relevant information obtained by the company subsequent to the balance sheet date, if material, is adjusted in the accounts recognised as the financial statements as far as these provide evidence of conditions that existed at the balance sheet date.